nowaproj/docs/docs/data-connections/supabase/auth.md

 ---

-## 🎯 End Result 🎉🔥
+## End Result

-With just:
+With just a:
-- A login page 📱,
-- A logged-in page 🏡,
+- Login page,
+- Logged-in page,
-- And a sign-out button 🚪…
+- And a sign-out button…

+You’ve built a **complete authentication flow** with Supabase inside Nowa.

+No extra backend headaches, no heavy setup — just pure Flutter magic with a little help from Nowa.

 <video controls width="850">
   <source src="/videos/supabase/auth/try.webm" type="video/mp4" />
   Your browser does not support the video tag.
 </video>

-👉 You’ve built a **complete authentication flow** with Supabase 🎊💻

-No extra backend headaches 😵, no heavy setup ⛔… just pure Flutter magic 🪄💙